 At the federal level, Mark serves on the Executive Committee of the Elections Infrastructure's Information Sharing and Analysis Center (EI-ISAC), which advises and supports elections offices nationwide in securing elections.
 He also serves on the Local Leadership Council of the U.S. Election Assistance Commission (EAC), the national clearinghouse for voting system certifications and election information and best practices.

 Mark has earned both state and national certifications in the field of election administration as a Certified Elections Registration Administrator and a Master Florida Certified Elections Professional.
 In addition, Mark holds a Mechanical Engineering degree from the FAMU/FSU College of Engineering.

 During his years of service, Mark was integral to adopting the county’s first optical scan paper ballot voting system, voting operations during the 2000 General Election recount, and the consolidation of county elections operations from four warehouses and one administrative location into the new Ion V. Sancho Leon County Elections Center.

-He also played lead roles in the design and development of a ground-breaking election management system that is used by jurisdictions across the country, and a new post-election audit system which uses vote visualization technology to bring a new level of transparency, security, and validation to elections across Florida and the United States.
+He has played a lead role in the design and development of a ground-breaking election management system that is used by jurisdictions across the United States, Canada, and Australia.
+He also played a lead role in the creation of a new post-election audit and recount system which uses vote visualization technology to bring a new level of transparency, security, and validation to elections across Florida and the United States.